Agave field at sunset

 Tahona

-Traditional stone crushing wheel — labor intensive, associated with artisanal production...
+Traditional stone crushing wheel — associated with artisanal production...

 Tequila Valley (Lowlands)